Discover The Brecon Beacons

 Amman Valley Trotting Club – in Tairgwaith near Brynamman.
 You might catch a harness racing event at this track, where it’s exhilarating to watch the horses with their jockeys balanced in precarious carriages (sulkies) haring around the track.

-The Black Mountain Centre at Brynaman is only open on weekdays between 9am and 4.30pm but there’s a café as well as tourist information and exhibitions.
+The Black Mountain Centre at Brynaman has a café as well as tourist information and exhibitions.

 Craig y Nos Country Park is a lovely place to spend a few hours with the children.
 It was once the grounds of the nearby castle, and has tall trees, rivers and meadows.
 The visitor centre there is a valuable source of information on the area.